alexay-nesterenko/pega-streaming-framework/README.md

 To achieve improvements mentioned above, this project applies [Extensible Stylesheet Language Transformations technology (XSLT)](https://www.w3.org/TR/xslt/ "Extensible Stylesheet Language Transformations technology") :
 *   XSLT is an XML-based language, which can transform one XML Document Object Model into another one.
 *   XSLT has enough expressiveness to perform transformation of any complexity.
-*   From performance prospective, JDK-embedded XSLT-processors have an XSLTC extension, which can generate native Java-code from XSLT-template and compile it into executable Java-class «on-the-fly».
+*   From performance prospective, JDK-embedded XSLT-processors have an XSLTC extension, which can generate native Java-code from XSLT-template and compile it into executable Java-class "on-the-fly".
 *   XSLT-technology fits perfectly into overall Pega concept of reusability and specialization:  one XSLT-template can import all the transformation rules from another one and specialize any of them.
 *   Finally, this approach increases maintainability: XSLT-template is doing both transformation and streaming into XML, representing this way a single point of modification in the case of transformation changes.